 If those answers are vague, the pilot is probably too broad.

 This is where many businesses waste time.
 They start with the technology instead of the production pain point.
-The stronger sequence is the reverse: define the defect class, understand the line conditions, then decide whether Vision AI is the right fit.
+A better sequence is to define the defect class, understand the line conditions, then decide whether Vision AI is the right fit.

 What the rollout actually needs